electricimp/WS2812/README.md

 ### Constructor: WS2812(spi, frameSize, [draw])

 Instantiate the class with a SPI object and the number of pixels that are connected.
-The SPI object will be configured in the constructor:
+The SPI object will be configured by the constructor.
+An optional third parameter can be set to control whether the class will draw an empty frame on initialization.
+The default value is `true`.

 ```squirrel
 #require "ws2812.class.nut:3.0.0"